nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Studio app module comes with three alarms: song outro (ending), intro/ramp,  and microphone active alarm.
 Because we need to talk about some important things when talking about microphone alarm, we'll just tour the routine used when setting up the intro and outro alarms.

-When you press Alt+NVDA+1 or Alt+NVDA+2 to open end of track or song intro alarm dialogs, the dialog will display two controls:
+Prior to 2020, separate dialogs were used to configure song outro and intro alarm settings.
+In 2020, these have been combined into one command that opens Alarms category in SPL add-on settings.
+The mechanism behind the former method is documented for completeness.

+The following two controls are used to configure song outro and intro settings from Alarms settings (Alt+NVDA+1):

 * Alarm setting: a spin box (a sping control) is used to adjust alarm values.
 You can type the alarm value or use up or down arrow to change the value.
 If an incorrect value is entered, the maximum value (59 for end of track, 9 for song intro) will be used.
 * Notification check box: This sets whether alarm will play or not.

-In reality, a single dialog (splconfui.AlarmsCenter class) presents these two alarm dialogs (there are two additional dialogs, covered in the next section).
-The type of dialog to be shown is controled by an integer which denotes which dialog text to present.
-The process is outlined below:

-1. Just before the dialog opens, checks if another dialog or the add-on settings dialog is opened, and if so, NVDA will ask you to close the previously opened dialog first.
-2. Tells NVDA that an alarm dialog is opened.
-This is meant to prevent the same dialog from being opened repeatedly.
-3. After the dialog is dismissed (either a new value is set or you click Cancel), NVDA clears the alarm opened flag, thereby letting other dialogs to be shown.

 We'll learn how the alarm values are stored and retrieved in the configuration management section, and you'll get to meet how intro and outro alarms work in the next chapter.

 #### Alarms Center

+Prior to introduction of Alarms category in SPL add-on settings, separate dialogs were used to configure various alarm settings.
+In reality, it was really one dialog class called Alarms Center that presented different settings based on an internal flag.

-This single dialog that presents different alarm controls is known as 'Alarms Center".
-In fact, not only this dialog houses end of track and track intro alarms, it includes microphone alarm controls, and all that's needed to change its appearance is a single integer that specifies which portion of the dialog should be shown.
-In case of Alarms Center dialog presented from add-on settings (see a later chapter on add-on configuration), all alarm controls will be shown (level = 0), with different levels controlling what controls should be shown as follows:
+True to its name and function, Alarms Center not only housed end of track and track intro alarms, it included microphone alarm controls, and all that was needed to change its appearance was a single integer that specified which portion of the dialog was shown.
+In case of Alarms Center dialog presented from an older version of add-on settings (see a later chapter on add-on configuration), all alarm controls were shown (level = 0), with different levels controlling what controls were shown as follows:

 * 0: Alarms Center, displays all controls.
 * 1: End of track alarm.
 * 2: Track intro alarm.
 * 3: Microphone alarm controls.

+Alarms Center was removed in 2020 in favor of standardizing around alarm settings category.

 ### Toggle settings